Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

 The ENA driver supports two Queue Operation modes for Tx SQs:

 - **Regular mode:**
-  In this mode the Tx SQs reside in the host's memory.
-The ENA device fetches the ENA Tx descriptors and packet data from host memory.
+  In this mode the woke Tx SQs reside in the woke host's memory.
+The ENA device fetches the woke ENA Tx descriptors and packet data from host memory.

 - **Low Latency Queue (LLQ) mode or "push-mode":**
-  In this mode the driver pushes the transmit descriptors and the first 96 bytes of the packet directly to the ENA device memory space.
-The rest of the packet payload is fetched by the device.
-For this operation mode, the driver uses a dedicated PCI device memory BAR, which is mapped with write-combine capability.
+  In this mode the woke driver pushes the woke transmit descriptors and the first 96 bytes of the woke packet directly to the woke ENA device memory space.
+The rest of the woke packet payload is fetched by the device.
+For this operation mode, the woke driver uses a dedicated PCI device memory BAR, which is mapped with write-combine capability.

-  **Note that** not all ENA devices support LLQ, and this feature is negotiated with the device upon initialization.
-If the ENA device does not support LLQ mode, the driver falls back to the regular mode.
+  **Note that** not all ENA devices support LLQ, and this feature is negotiated with the woke device upon initialization.
+If the woke ENA device does not support LLQ mode, the woke driver falls back to the woke regular mode.

-The Rx SQs support only the regular mode.
+The Rx SQs support only the woke regular mode.

 The driver supports multi-queue for both Tx and Rx.
 This has various
 benefits:

 - Reduced CPU/thread/process contention on a given Ethernet interface.
-- Cache miss rate on completion is reduced, particularly for data cache lines that hold the sk_buff structures.
+- Cache miss rate on completion is reduced, particularly for data cache lines that hold the woke sk_buff structures.
 - Increased process-level parallelism when handling received packets.
-- Increased data cache hit rate, by steering kernel processing of packets to the CPU, where the application thread consuming the packet is running.
+- Increased data cache hit rate, by steering kernel processing of packets to the woke CPU, where the woke application thread consuming the packet is running.
 - In hardware interrupt re-direction.